TECHNICAL I ELECTRIC BASICS

 By CircuitGates Team 6 Min Read

 Current is the flow of electrons in the same direction.
-When electrons are randomly moving in different directions, there is no current and also for electrons to flow, the circuit must be closed.
+When electrons move randomly in different directions, there is no current.
+And also, for electrons to flow, the circuit must be closed.

-A closed circuit is when there is a complete connection between circuit components starting from the source e.g a battery, lights and back to the source.
-All switches in ON position.
+A closed circuit is when there is a complete connection between circuit components, starting from the source (e.g a battery), lights and back to the source.
+All switches are in the ON position.

 Switches we use at home and in industries, they just close or open the circuit.
 The following diagram shows a closed circuit, a switch in On position.